massclown/HalfSwordTrainerMod/README.md

 ...
 ```

 2) Download a release or source package of this `HalfSwordTrainerMod`` repo and unpack it somewhere to take a look.
-In the next steps you will copy files from inside the folder where you unpacked it.
+In the next steps you will copy some folders from inside the folder where you unpacked it into the game folders.

 3) Copy the entire `HalfSwordTrainerMod` folder of the release into the `Mods` folder of your UE4SS installation
 (probably into `C:\Program Files (x86)\Steam\steamapps\common\Half Sword Demo\HalfSwordUE5\Binaries\Win64\Mods`)